 The active ingredient is prednisolone 1mg or 5mg.
 The other active ingredients are lactose monohyrate, dextrin, maize starch and stearic acid (E570)

 If you have anaphylaxis to dairy then you shouldn’t take the risk.
 Every drug has a lactose free alternative so ask your doctor to check.
 They will probably have to dig out their bible of drugs and leaf through and check, but there is always another option.
-It is probably not the cheapest option but if you have an allergy, are vegan, or have other reasons for opting for drugs without lactose insist that your doctor checks.
+It is probably not the cheapest option but ask if you’re concerned.
+If you have an allergy, are vegan, or have other reasons for opting for drugs without lactose insist that your doctor checks.
+This medication also contains maize starch so anyone who is sensitive to corn and has a corn allergy should avoid it.

-I’ll let you know if I find a dairy free alternative but am trying to cope without the steroids.
-The list of side effects really puts me off.
+I decided not pursue this drug route as the list of side effects really put me off.
 When prescribed, the doctor told me about the side effects but she highlighted that it could cause “feelings of heightened well being” and “increased appetite”.
-She didn’t mention that on the minus side it can also cause depression, dizziness, difficulty sleeping, I could go on – the list of nasty side side effects is LONG!
+She didn’t mention that on the minus side it can also cause depression, dizziness, difficulty sleeping.
+I could go on – the list of nasty side side effects is LONG!

 Have you used Prednisolone and have a dairy allergy?
 Did you have an adverse effects?
 Or have you found a dairy free alternative steroid for asthma?
 Is anyone else’s asthma bad at the moment?
 Or is it just me?